GitauHarrison/notes/02_django/01_getting_started.md

 # Getting Started With Django

 The approach we shall use to learn Django is project-based.
-We shall create a sample application, and in the process learn the different parts of Django.
+We shall create a sample application, and in the process learn the different aspects of using Django to build a robust web application.

 If you would like to skip to a particular section in this tutorial, you can do so by clicking on any of the links below: